kalekundert/vim-coiled-snake/README.md

 - ``g:CoiledSnakeConfigureFold(fold)``

   This function is called on each automatically-identified fold to customize how it should behave.
-The argument is a ``Fold`` object, which describes the fold (e.g. what line did it start on, how indented is it, etc.) and how it should behave  (e.g. whether it should be folded at all, where it should start and end, how trailing blank lines should be handled, etc.).
-Inside the function, you can do a lot to control how the code is folded by interacting with this object.
+The argument is a ``Fold`` object, which describes all aspects of the fold in question (e.g. where does it start and end, is it nested in another fold, should it be folded at all, how should trailing blank lines be handled, etc).
+By interacting with this object, you can do a lot to control how the code is folded.

   The best way to illustrate this is with an example: